OpenNews/srccon/sponsors/index.md

 title: Sponsor SRCCON
 logo: srccon_logo.png
 ---
 <p class="bodybig">Want to engage the journalism-code community?
-Become a sponsor of our SRCCON, a two-day event this July 24 & 25.
+Become a sponsor of our first SRCCON, a two-day event this July 24 & 25.
 In Philadelphia, we&rsquo;re bringing together 125 developers, interactive designers, and other people who code in and near newsrooms, to learn, plan, and build together.
-Help make the event happen by becoming a sponsor!</p>
+Help make our first conference happen by becoming a sponsor!</p>

 ###$5k tier (1 available)
-  * 4 passes
+  * 4 tickets to SRCCON
   * Logo on site in partners section visible on every page
   * Logo on sponsorship page on site
   * Description of product/company on site (1 paragraph max)